-- 1. Qualifying 'intangible assets' maybe legally or economically owned and comprise patents, copyrighted software, utility models, intangible assets that grant protection to plants and genetic material, orphan drug designations, extensions of patent protection.
+1. Qualifying 'intangible assets' maybe legally or economically owned and comprise patents, copyrighted software, utility models, intangible assets that grant protection to plants and genetic material, orphan drug designations, extensions of patent protection.
 It also comprises of other intangible assets which are non-obvious, useful and novel, that are certified as such by a designated authority, and where the taxpayer satisfies size criteria (i.e. annual IP related revenue does not exceed €7,5m for the taxpayer, and group total annual revenue does not exceed €50m, using a 5 year average for both calculations).
-Marketing-related intangible assets, such as trademarks, do not qualify. - A fraction is applied to the net profit based on research and development (R&D) activity.
-The higher the amount of R&D undertaken by the taxpayer itself or via a taxable foreign permanent establishment or via unrelated third party outsourcing, the higher the amount of R&D fraction (modified nexus fraction).
+Marketing-related intangible assets, such as trademarks, do not qualify.

-- 3. The old Cyprus IP box is closed as from 30 June 2016.
+- A fraction is applied to the net profit based on research and development (R&D) activity.
+The higher the amount of R&D undertaken by the taxpayer itself or via a taxable foreign permanent establishment or via unrelated third party outsourcing, the higher the amount of R&D fraction (modified nexus fraction). - 3.
+The old Cyprus IP box is closed as from 30 June 2016.
 Under transitional/grandfathering rules, taxpayers with intangible assets that were already included in the old Cyprus IP box as at 30 June 2016 continued to apply the old Cyprus IP box provisions for a further five years i.e. until 30 June 2021 for those intangible assets.
 As from 1 July 2021 the grandfathering provisions do not apply. - 4.
 A taxpayer may elect not to claim all or part of the available tax amortization for a particular tax year.
-Unclaimed tax amortisation capacity may be carried forward to be used in future years (spread over the remaining UEL of the asset). - 5.
-The Minister of Finance has announced the intention of the government to introduce amendments as from year 2022, including 50% exemption for investment in certified innovating companies and increased deduction of research and development costs from taxable income to an amount equal to 120%.
+Unclaimed tax amortisation capacity may be carried forward to be used in future years (spread over the remaining UEL of the asset). - Unused deduction can be carried forward and claimed in the following 5 years, subject to the cap of 50% of taxable income (and overall maximum of €150.000 per year).